Bike Touring 101

 How to bathe while camping

-Fill one of your water bottles with warm water, wash yourself with soap and bathing glove and rinse with other bottles.
-You may not believe this, but around 100 ounces of water is enough to bathe.
+Fill one of your water bottles with warm water, wash with soap and a bathing glove and rinse with other bottles.
+You may not believe this, but around 3 litres of water is enough to bathe.

 How to wash clothes while camping